"Prepare" is our number one recommendation for those planning to travel to, or live in Bolivia

 • your Social Security card, library card, and similar items you may routinely carry in your wallet.

 Leave behind a copy of your itinerary with family or friends at home in case they need to contact you in an emergency.

-Make two photocopies of your passport identification page, airline tickets, driver's license and the credit cards that you plan to bring with you.
+Make two photocopies of your passport identification page, airline tickets, driver's license, any other personal identification documents, and the credit cards that you plan to bring with you.
 Leave one photocopy of this data with family or friends at home; pack the other in a place separate from where you carry the originals.

 Leave a copy of the serial numbers of your travelers' checks with a friend or relative at home.
 Carry your copy with you in a separate place and, as you cash the checks, cross them off the list.